-RJ: "By the way, in terms of misbehavior, we don’t mean having fun and having sex.
+RJ: "By the way, in terms of misbehaviour, we don’t mean having fun and having sex.
 We mean the way people treat others, like ghosting."

 RG: "People just keep moving forward.
 You have this pool of people that you can just keep [swiping through], and you don’t even look back."

 RJ: "[Swiping] is dehumanising.
 It literally takes the humanity out of the situation when you flip through and you have all these options.
 There’s no voice on the other end of it, you don’t have to be in the same room with anybody, and it’s become kind of the standard in the way people treat each other on apps."

 JB: "I’ve done my fair share of app dating and online dating, and I’m very respectful and super aware and sensitive to other people.
 But I’ve misbehaved without even knowing it."